 Note: custom startup scripts will have to be created as there is no automatic configuration.

 Application Server implementing the Servlet Specifications 3.1 including WebSocket 1.1 are supported.
-They have to be run using at least Java EE 7 (Java 8).
+They have to be run using at least Java EE 8 or Jakarta EE 8 (Java 11) with Servlet Specifications 5.0 and WebSockets 2.0 or higher is not supported.

-Java SE 8 or 11 is required to use the Java API of i-net Clear Reports.
+Java 11 is required to use the Java API of i-net Clear Reports.

 The minimum hardware requirements are 1.5 GB hard disk for a full installation.
 This includes 500 MB installation directory and 1 GB for the Temp directory of the system.